 Under a unit-price contract, customers are billed at a fixed price-per-unit range.
 This is common when the contractors aren’t able to estimate the unit production for the project with a lot of certainty.
 Typically, this method is used among heavy-highway and utility construction companies.

 Unit price method shares the risk between the contractor and customer, since production quantities can end up higher than estimated.
 Contractors can either increase their revenue, or lose money, depending on how well the unit price was estimated.

 4. AIA PROGRESS BILLING

 To conclude, there are several aspects’ that need to be accounted for.
-Therefore, it is necessary to apply customized accounting procedures and implement and acceptable accounting principles to deal with nature expenses of the construction sector such as costs of good sold.
+Therefore, it is necessary to apply customized accounting procedures and implement acceptable accounting principles to deal with the nature of expenses of the construction sector, such as costs of goods sold.